youyifong/tsp/README.md

 - --saveroi If present, mask outline roi files will be saved.

-- --d Cell diameter.
-Default 0.

 - --flow Flow threshold.
-Larger values lead to more masks.
+Larger values => more masks.
 Default 0.4.

 - --cellprob Cell probability threshold.
-Smaller values leads to more masks.
+Smaller values => larger and fewer masks, fewer because masks they are close start to merge.
+Default 0.

+- --d Cell diameter.
 Default 0.

 - --normalize100 If present, normalize image from min to max instead of 1 to 99 percentiles.
 This helps when there are few cells in the image.